pinselimo/complex-viral-evolution/README.md

 Allen, Benjamin, Mark Kon, and Yaneer Bar‐Yam.
 2009.
 “A New Phylogenetic Diversity Measure Generalizing the Shannon Index and Its Application to Phyllostomid Bats.”
 The American Naturalist 174 (2): 236–43. https://doi.org/10.1086/600101.

+## Acknowledgements

+We want to thank the University of Graz for providing a local compute cluster and access to the Vienna Scientific Cluster (VSC).
+The computational results presented have been achieved [in part] using the Vienna Scientific Cluster (VSC).

+## Funding

+This research was funded in whole, or in part, by the Austrian Science Fund (FWF) [P 35228].